-In addition to the general process described in Set up a Development Machine
+In addition to the general process described in Set Up a Development Machine (Gradle version)

 , follow these extra steps when setting up a Mac for LabKey Development: